 Every teen goes through ups and downs.
 A little stress from school or social situations is expected.
 But if your teen seems overwhelmed more often than not or avoids things they once enjoyed, there may be something deeper going on.
-What you’re seeing might be more than just stress; it could be an anxiety disorder.
+What you’re seeing might be more than just stress.
+It could be an anxiety disorder that requires professional teenage anxiety treatment.

 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), generalized anxiety disorder (GAD) is diagnosed when your child experiences excessive, hard-to-control worry on most days for at least six months.
-This kind of anxiety can show up as constant concerns about school, health, friendships, or even the future.
+This type of anxiety often centers around school performance, health, friendships, or future concerns.
+When symptoms persist and interfere with daily functioning, structured adolescent or teenage anxiety treatment may be recommended.

 Anxiety Symptoms in Teens